tomcruzana/tomcruzana/README.md

 </p>

 <p>
-  I'm a <strong>Full-Stack App Developer</strong> with an M.Sc. in Information Technology.
+  I'm a <strong>Full-Stack Software Engineer</strong> with an M.Sc. in Information Technology.
 </p>

 <ul>